 - Run Command Prompt as admin:

-to refresh IP.netsh int ip reset
+ipconfig /release→ipconfig /renewto refresh IP.netsh int ip resetclears corrupted settings.

 “ISP ping tests (e.g.,

-) isolate last-mile connectivity problems.”
+ping 8.8.8.8 -t) isolate last-mile connectivity problems.”

-Issue | Tool | Fix |
+| Issue | Tool | Fix |

-Slow DNS | Command Prompt | ipconfig /flushdns |
+| Slow DNS | Command Prompt | ipconfig /flushdns |

-Driver Conflicts | Safe Mode | Disable third-party VPNs |
+| Driver Conflicts | Safe Mode | Disable third-party VPNs |

 Enhancing Network Security